riezane/Week-Of-Welcome-2025-Web-Quiz/README.md

-# Google Week of Welcome Quiz 2025
+# Geodetic Engineer Subject Quiz

-Test your tech knowledge and compete with others in this interactive quiz designed for Google's Week of Welcome 2025!
+Test your GeodEr knowledge and compete with others in this interactive quiz designed for Geodetic Engineer Subject!

 ## 📋 Overview